I2SL/I2SL-Website/_posts/2022-07-22-kwan-kit-lee-disseration-defense.md

 author: Amit Ashok
 member: amit-ashok
 ---
-Kwan defended his dissertation **Quantum-Inspired Optical Super-Resolution Imaging with Modal Measurements**.
+# Quantum-Inspired Optical Super-Resolution Imaging with Modal Measurements

-He has completed his PhD and is off to work at KLA Tencor.
+### Committee:
+- Dr. Amit Ashok (Chair)
+- Dr. Saikat Guha
+- Dr. Matt Kupinski

 ### Abstract:
 One of the goals of a traditional imaging system is to acquire image of the scene with the highest-resolution possible to infer relevant details or features.
 However, the traditional imaging approach employs a digital focal plane to capture the optical image at or near the diffraction limit followed by electronic-domain post-processing, which is known to be sub-optimal for many tasks (e.g., classification).
 Using tools from quantum information theory, recent analysis has shown that the traditional imaging approach is sub-optimal for resolving sub-Rayleigh features in the information-theoretic sense.
 In this work, we employ the framework of classical/quantum information theory to understand the problem of optical resolution from a different perspective.